Payroll deduction

 7. Employee self-service portals:

-Many modern payroll systems include self-service portals where employees can manage their details, view their payroll deductions, and download relevant documents, empowering them to be more involved in their payroll management.
+Many modern payroll management system include self-service portals where employees can manage their details, view their payroll deductions, and download relevant documents, empowering them to be more involved in their payroll management.

 These trends point towards a future where payroll deduction management is more streamlined, compliant, and employee-centric, leveraging technology for greater efficiency and accuracy.